Trogloduck/Trogloduck/README.md

 I'm a **cybersecurity student** at **BeCode**.
 I am always very enthusiastic to learn about new technologies/tools in all fields to improve our daily lives, **productivity** ([**Obsidian**](https://obsidian.md/) apprentice, using [**Syncthing**](https://syncthing.net/) here!), **security**, etc.

-Currently learning about networking and taking the [Intro to Github](https://github.com/github-education-experiences/introduction-to-github) course.

 <!--
 **Trogloduck/Trogloduck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.